 Over the past few years, the airline industry has segmented and broken apart its ticket and fee policies, so that now travelers are paying for everything from pretzels to checked bags.
-It hasn't gotten that bad when it comes to train travel.
-But business travelers heading out on a train trip should know that Amtrak does offer a range of different fare options.
-It's best to understand them before booking a trip on Amtrak.
+It hasn't gotten that bad when it comes to train travel, as business travelers heading out on a train trip have a range of different fare options when traveling on Amtrak.

-Amtrak provides five different levels of fares for their trains.
-The categories have different rules, restrictions, and refund policies, so it's good to pay attention.
+Amtrak provides five different levels of fares for its trains, and each has different rules, restrictions, and refund policies.
 Amtrak's five fare levels are Saver, Value, Flexible, Business, and Premium.
 Bear in mind that within these fare categories, prices vary depending on the class of seat.

 Amtrak's Saver level fare is its cheapest.
 Saver fares are advance purchase tickets, web-only fares, flash sales, or other discounted fares for reserved coach or Acela Express business class seats.
 The supply is generally limited.
 Unlike Amtrak's other fares, Saver fares are non-refundable 24 hours or more after you book the reservation, so you if you opt for Saver you should be sure you are going to take the trip.
 However, Saver fares can be canceled before the train departs and a credit will be issued for future travel via Amtrak's eVoucher system.

 Saver fares are only available on some trains and some routes.